-This policy aims to create an enabling framework to address individual, structural and systemic forms of discrimination and exclusion and to ensure procedural as well as substantive justice.
+This policy aims to create an enabling framework to ensure the establishment and maintenance of a positive and transformed institutional culture and to prevent and redress individual, structural and systemic forms of discrimination and exclusion and to ensure procedural as well as substantive justice.

-It mandates the establishment of University structures with a campus-wide reach to offer forms of redress to individual complainants which are just, fair and transparent; and to pro-actively prevent unfair discrimination.
+It mandates the establishment of University structures with a UP-wide reach to offer forms of redress to individual complainants which are just, fair and transparent; and to pro-actively prevent unfair discrimination.